-The 44-year-old believes that French supporters have been given a huge confidence boost after Olivier Giroud earned a draw in Madrid in their last World Cup qualifierFrance coach Didier Deschamps has hailed the change in belief surrounding the national side, suggesting that supporters now believe they will beat world and European champions Spain on March 26.
+The 44-year-old believes the French supporters have been given a huge confidence boost after Olivier Giroud earned a draw in Madrid in their last World Cup qualifierFrance coach Didier Deschamps has hailed the change in belief surrounding the national side, suggesting that supporters now believe they will beat world and European champions Spain this week.

 "Emotionally, it [the result against Spain] was very strong; Olivier Giroud's equaliser caused great joy on the bench and for those watching on TV," he told Laprovence.com.
 "The feeling before the game was one of pessimism.
 Today, in the minds of the fans, they imagine we will beat Spain.